 It defines an ultimatum and all the urgency that goes with it.

 It threatens consequences.

 It almost always leads to “sharp dispute” and “debate.”
-(See Text Today)
+(See today’s text)

-When spoken in a “Church” context it will invariably lead to some major meetings at headquarters. ;0)
+When spoken in a “church” context it will invariably lead to some major meetings at headquarters.

 COME HOLY SPIRIT!

 When do you think the word “unless” is appropriately and redemptively played?